hail-is/hail/dev-docs/services/ci/README.md

 # The CI Service in Hail Batch

-Hail Batch includes a CI service which has three jobs:
+Hail Batch includes a CI service which has three functional purposes:

 - Runs tests against pull requests
 - Merges PRs to the `main` branch